SiteRelEnby/anduril2/README.md

 //#define DISABLE_UNLOCK_TO_TURBO //disables 5C/6C from lock shortcuts to unlock to turbo

-//delay momentary from lock until input is confirmed to definitely be 1H - prevents main LEDs flashing when doing more clicks from lock.
+// Delay momentary from lock until input is confirmed to definitely be 1H - prevents main LEDs flashing when doing more clicks from lock.
-//This setting guarantees a flash will be avoided when unlocking, but might be too slow for many people (including me) - see MOMENTARY_WHEN_LOCKED_DELAY for an alternative.
+// This setting guarantees a flash will be avoided when unlocking, but might be too slow for many people (including me) - see MOMENTARY_WHEN_LOCKED_DELAY for an alternative.
 //#define WAIT_FOR_MOMENTARY_WHEN_LOCKED

-//delay momentary from lock by this many clock ticks (default HOLD_TIMEOUT is 24), useful for a shorter delay than WAIT_FOR_MOMENTARY_WHEN_LOCKED.
+// Delay momentary from lock by this many clock ticks (default HOLD_TIMEOUT is 24), useful for a shorter delay than WAIT_FOR_MOMENTARY_WHEN_LOCKED.
-//I find that 2 is enough for me, at least on LEDs with a somewhat high Vf (e.g. 519A, W1/W2), but if you click a bit more slowly or have lower Vf, 3-4 might be good.
+// I find that 2 is enough for me, at least on LEDs with a somewhat high Vf (e.g. 519A, W1/W2), but if you click a bit more slowly or have lower Vf, 3-4 might be good.
 //#define MOMENTARY_WHEN_LOCKED_DELAY 2

 //#define DISABLE_MOMENTARY_TURBO_FROM_LOCK